hayleygayfer/COMP2511-Lab01/README.md

 ### Testing

-We have provided some a complete suite of tests for you.
-You will need the Java Test Runner installed to be able to run the JUnit testes.
+We have provided a complete suite of tests for you.
+You will need the Java Test Runner installed to be able to run the JUnit tests.

 You can run the tests by clicking on `PiazzaTest.java` in the VSCode project, and then clicking on `Run Test` under the test class or individual function.
 Don't worry too much about how these tests work for now - you just need to get them passing.